-Join livestock producers, agribusiness and industry supporters from across the Barossa and surrounds for the BIGG Annual Conference, on Thursday 19 February 2026 at Lambert Estate, Angaston.
-With the theme Thrive Together: Pastures, Livestock and Farmers, the conference brings together leading experts, local insights and inspiring stories to support resilient, future-focused farming systems including:
+The 2026 BIGG Annual Conference, Thrive Together: Pastures, Livestock and Farmers was held on Thursday 19 February 2026 at Lambert Estate, Angaston.
+The conference brought together leading experts, local insights and inspiring stories to support resilient, future-focused farming systems including:

-- Leighton Wilksch, Director and AgTechnologist, AgByte on using weather and soil moisture data for on-farm decision making.
+- Leighton Wilksch, AgByte, presented practical approaches to using weather and soil moisture data to support informed on-farm decision-making.

 This event is supported by the Australian Government through funding from the Natural Heritage Trust under the Climate-Smart Agriculture Program and delivered for the Northern and Yorke Landscape Board, a member of the Commonwealth Regional Delivery Partners panel.